Summary of Long-Term Disability (LTD) Benefits:

-If a faculty/staff member is over age 65 on the LTD benefits effective date, and is determined by the Social Security Administration (SSA) to have been disabled, they may qualify to receive up to an additional eleven (11) months of COBRA coverage, for a maximum of twenty-nine (29) months.
+If a faculty/staff member is over age 65 on the LTD benefits effective date and is determined by the Social Security Administration (SSA) to have been disabled, they may qualify to receive up to an additional eleven (11) months of COBRA coverage, for a maximum of twenty-nine (29) months.
 The first twenty-four (24) months of the COBRA period, providing the faculty/staff member applies for and is qualified for the COBRA disability extension, will be billed at the faculty/staff rate plus a 2% COBRA administration fee for the coverage and level, for which the faculty/staff member is currently enrolled.
 However, they will have an eight (8) month period to elect Medicare coverage from their LTD benefits effective date.
 If Medicare coverage is not elected within the eight (8) month election period, Medicare may be elected in the future, but will be subject to the late enrollment penalty.
-In order to avoid this on-going penalty, Medicare coverage must be elected when first eligible for coverage.
+To avoid this on-going penalty, Medicare coverage must be elected when first eligible for coverage.

 Faculty/staff members, who are Medicare eligible, may also wish to consider enrolling in a Medicare Supplement plan at the time in which they enroll in Medicare.
 Resources for finding supplemental plans may be found at www.medicare.gov.